Rudolph001/Email_Guardian/REPLIT_BUILD_PROMPT.md

 ## Project Overview
 Build a comprehensive **Email Security Analysis Platform** called "Email Guardian" - a full-stack web application for analyzing Tessian email export data to detect security threats, data exfiltration attempts, and policy violations.

+The application will be designed to run locally on both Windows and Mac systems.
+As such, all required installation files, dependencies.

 ## Core Architecture Requirements

 ### Technology Stack